section-engineering-education/engineering-education/content/articles/currency-layer-api-in-django/index.md

 published: true
 url: /currency-layer-api-in-django/
 title: Consuming Currencylayer API in Django
-description: This article will illustrate how to use the Currenclylayer API in a Django application.
+description: This article will illustrate how to use the Currencylayer API in a Django application.
 author: mercy-meave
-date: 2022-01-02T00:00:00-05:00
+date: 2022-02-15T00:00:00-16:15
-topics: [API, Languages]
+topics: [API]
 excerpt_separator: <!--more-->
 images: